Ondrej Bach of DIVR Labs studio tells us about experiencing an adventure that’s out of this world through virtual reality.

 How does the coronavirus pandemic affect your business finances?

 Ondrej Bach: As we are in the location-based entertainment (LBE) business, developing and operating free-roam VR experiences, the pandemic hit us severely with repeated lock-downs and closed branches.
-Fortunately, we managed to finish our new venue in Dubai right before the pandemic came to the Middle East and Europe, and it has been opened since August 2020.
+Fortunately, we managed to finish our new venue in Dubai right before the pandemic came to the Middle East and Europe, and it has been open since August 2020.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

-Ondrej Bach: We had to lay-off a part of our development and operation team, which was a heart-breaking decision.
+Ondrej Bach: We had to lay off a part of our development and operation team, which was a heart-breaking decision.
 Looking back to this decision, it helped us to survive.
 We also managed to keep all the know-how we have gained since 2016 to continue working on a brand-new content concept for our venues.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Ondrej Bach: Even before the pandemic, we already invested in a hygiene solution, which will play an essential part in post-pandemic customer communication.
 It is crucial for us that the customers will feel safe in our venues.
-So-called “hygiene theatre” will become a daily routine for location-based entertainment operators to maintain customers’ relationship.
+So-called “hygiene theatre” will become a daily routine for location-based entertainment operators to maintain customers’ relationships.